kush300304/AgriLink/README.md

-# Farmify
+# AGRILINK
-Farmify is a Non-Profit Organization that provides Farmers exposure and opportunities to sell their products at justified prices.
+AGRILINK is a Non-Profit Organization that provides Farmers exposure and opportunities to sell their products at justified prices.
 We open them doors to thousands of market verified buyers.

 # Tech used
 ```